-We want to include adults aged 16 or over, with a diagnosis of autism, atypical autism, autism spectrum disorder / condition, pervasive developmental disorder, high functioning autism (HFA) or Asperger's syndrome and people who think they are on the autism spectrum but have not had a formal assessment.
+This study is for any close relative of an adult aged 16 or over, with a diagnosis of autism, atypical autism, autism spectrum disorder/condition, pervasive developmental disorder, high functioning autism or Asperger's Syndrome and people who think s they may have an autism spectrum disorder but have not had a formal assessment.

-Adults on the autism spectrum can have found out about this research in different ways.
-You may have looked at the website www.autismspectrum-uk.com.
-Alternatively, health, education, and social care professionals and people from voluntary organisations/community groups have agreed to let adults on the autism spectrum know about this research study.
+Relatives/carers of adults on the autism spectrum can have found out about this research in different ways.
+You may have looked at the website www.autismspectrum-uk.com .
+Alternatively, health, education, and social care professionals and people from voluntary organisations/community groups have agreed to let relatives of adults on the autism spectrum know about this research study.

-How might this cohort study help me and other adults on the autism spectrum?
+How might this study help relatives of adults on the spectrum?

 By taking part, you will help us with research that might lead to improvements in services, and support for people from the autism community.
-The research team includes adults on the autism spectrum, parents/carers and professionals.
+The research team includes adults on the autism spectrum, their relatives and professionals.
 When we designed this study, we spoke to adults on the spectrum and relatives to make sure we are collecting the information needed to better understand peoples' everyday lives.